What is the best painkiller for toothache relief?

 It is typically not a good sign if there is pain around older dental restorations years after they were placed.
-It is possible, that the supporting teeth around the bridge have decayed around the edges of the bridgework reaching the nerve, causing infection.
-It is a good idea to call our Lincoln dentists and have one of them examine the area with x-rays to determine the cause of this pain.
+And, it is possible, that the supporting teeth around the bridge have decayed around the edges of the bridgework reaching the nerve, causing infection.
+So, it’s a good idea to call our Lincoln dentists and have one of them examine the area with x-rays to determine the cause of this pain.

 What is the best sensitivity prevention toothpaste to stop toothaches after dental work?

 Sensodyne is a great option, but any brand that contains fluoride and potassium nitrate are effective in reducing sensitivity.
 Crest® Sensi-Stop Strips are also a great option.

 Periodontal Disease / Deep Cleaning / Scaling and Root Planing Post Operative Directions on Managing Dental Pain, Toothache

 How long does it take to recover from a deep cleaning?

 There is virtually no recovery time needed for a deep cleaning.
 The local anesthesia will wear off a few hours after the procedure.
 It is normal to experience some tenderness in the gum tissue for a few days, along with temperature sensitivity in the teeth.
 Some patients will notice mild aching for a few days afterward.
 It is helpful to take Ibuprofen or Tylenol and use warm salt water rinses to soothe the irritated gum tissue after this treatment.

 Why do gums hurt after deep cleaning, periodontal treatment?